mdparvejalam/mdparvejalam/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on.
 Tech interviews Preparation Material...
-- 🌱 I’m currently learning 💻
+- 🌱 I’m currently learning code💻
 - 👯 I’m looking to collaborate on .
 Learning Made Easy.
 - 📫 How to reach me: .mdparvejalam151@gmail.com..
 - 😄 Pronouns: ...